Silverdale saleroom: 01782 638100

 Should I sell my gold for scrap or at auction?

 It depends on the type of item you have.
-If your gold is broken, mass-produced, or has no collectible value, scrap selling is usually best.
+If your gold is broken, mass-produced, or has no collectable value, scrap selling is usually best.
 However, if your item is antique, branded, or includes design or historical value, selling at auction can often achieve a higher price due to competitive bidding.

 Is it better to sell gold jewellery or keep it?